laljarus/Project-Traffic-Sign-Classifier-Project-master/writeup_template.md

 ![alt text][image9]

 Prediction made by the network:

 ![alt text][image10]

-The following table shows the top 5 probablities for each of the traffic signs.
+The following table shows the top 5 probablities for each of the traffic signs:

 Image No | Label| Highest Probablity   | 2nd Highest     | 3rd  Highest| 4th Highest| 5th Highest|